opencog/atomspace/Design-Notes.md

 ### Types
-However, there is a big difference: `CollectionOf` was meant to be a type-casting device: Whatever typethe producers are producing, the output will be recast to the indicated type.
+However, there is a big difference: `CollectionOf` was meant to be a type-casting device: Whatever type the producers are producing, the output will be recast to the indicated type.

 This is in contrast to the `LambdaLink`, which uses `TypedVariable` to